The Travelers Companies (NYSE:TRV) PT Raised to $166.00 at Morgan Stanley

-The Travelers Companies (NYSE:TRV) had its price target increased by stock analysts at Morgan Stanley from $154.00 to $166.00 in a report issued on Thursday, Price Targets.com reports.
-The firm currently has an “underweight” rating on the insurance provider’s stock.
-Morgan Stanley’s target price indicates a potential upside of 5.17% from the stock’s previous close.
+The Travelers Companies (NYSE:TRV) had its price objective increased by analysts at Morgan Stanley from $154.00 to $166.00 in a research note issued to investors on Wednesday, Analyst Price Targets reports.
+The brokerage currently has an “underweight” rating on the insurance provider’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 6.62% from the stock’s current price.

-TRV has been the subject of a number of other reports.
-Zacks Investment Research cut The Travelers Companies from a “buy” rating to a “hold” rating and set a $165.00 price objective for the company. in a report on Monday, March 15th.
-Citigroup increased their target price on The Travelers Companies from $142.00 to $155.00 in a report on Wednesday, March 31st.
-Credit Suisse Group increased their target price on The Travelers Companies from $142.00 to $153.00 and gave the company a “neutral” rating in a report on Thursday, April 1st.
-Argus increased their target price on The Travelers Companies from $138.00 to $156.00 and gave the company a “buy” rating in a report on Monday, January 25th.
-Finally, JPMorgan Chase & Co. upped their price target on The Travelers Companies from $129.00 to $136.00 and gave the company an “underweight” rating in a research report on Monday, January 4th.
-Three investment analysts have rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus price target of $153.25.
+TRV has been the topic of several other reports.
+Citigroup raised their target price on The Travelers Companies from $142.00 to $155.00 in a report on Wednesday, March 31st.
+Argus raised their target price on The Travelers Companies from $138.00 to $156.00 and gave the stock a “buy” rating in a report on Monday, January 25th.
+Royal Bank of Canada raised their target price on The Travelers Companies from $156.00 to $163.00 and gave the stock a “sector perform” rating in a report on Tuesday.
+Deutsche Bank Aktiengesellschaft raised their target price on The Travelers Companies from $130.00 to $155.00 and gave the stock a “hold” rating in a report on Monday, January 25th.
+Finally, Zacks Investment Research raised The Travelers Companies from a “sell” rating to a “hold” rating and set a $165.00 price objective on the stock in a report on Thursday, April 22nd.
+Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the company’s stock.
+The Travelers Companies presently has a consensus rating of “Hold” and an average price target of $153.25.

-The Travelers Companies (NYSE:TRV) last announced its earnings results on Monday, April 19th.
-The insurance provider reported $2.73 earnings per share for the quarter, topping analysts’ consensus estimates of $2.37 by $0.36.
+The Travelers Companies (NYSE:TRV) last posted its quarterly earnings results on Monday, April 19th.
+The insurance provider reported $2.73 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.37 by $0.36.
+The business had revenue of $7.39 billion for the quarter, compared to the consensus estimate of $7.45 billion.
 The Travelers Companies had a return on equity of 8.63% and a net margin of 7.13%.
-The business had revenue of $7.39 billion for the quarter, compared to analyst estimates of $7.45 billion.
-During the same period in the prior year, the company earned $2.62 EPS.
-The company’s quarterly revenue was up 2.2% compared to the same quarter last year.
-As a group, research analysts anticipate that The Travelers Companies will post 8.54 EPS for the current fiscal year.
+The business’s revenue was up 2.2% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $2.62 EPS.
+On average, equities research analysts predict that The Travelers Companies will post 8.54 EPS for the current year.

+The Travelers Companies announced that its board has approved a share buyback plan on Tuesday, April 20th that allows the company to repurchase $5.00 billion in outstanding shares.
+This repurchase authorization allows the insurance provider to buy up to 12.8% of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s leadership believes its shares are undervalued.

 About The Travelers Companies